MOIRA respects the privacy and confidentiality of all clients and their families/carers. MOIRA will endeavour to ensure that all individuals enjoy:

 Telephone: (03) 8552 2222

-The Privacy Officer will coordinate the investigation of any complaint and any potential resolution of a complaint.
-We will aim to resolve all complaints as soon as practicable for us to do so.
+The Privacy Officer will co-ordinate the investigation of any complaint and any potential resolution of a complaint.
+We will aim to resolve all complaints as soon as practicable.

 If you are still not satisfied with our response, you may contact the office of the Australian Information Commissioner either by phone at 1300 363 992, or post at GPO Box 5218, Sydney NSW 1042 or by email at email@example.com.
 Further information can be obtained at www.oaic.gov.au.
 We recommend that you first try to raise and resolve any concerns with us.